ByAUJay

 Step 6: Establish Amendment Protocols

-- Set clear procedures for future updates.
+- It's important to set clear procedures for any upcoming updates.

 Step 7: Launch and Educate Community

-- Provide onboarding materials.
+- Don’t forget to share those onboarding materials.

 5. Best Practices and Common Pitfalls